South Africa: Giving children a chance

 Aim of the project

-Establishment of a learning and meeting center with a Kindergarten, learning support for school children and course offerings for parents.
+Establishment of a learning and meeting centre with nursery, learning support for school children and courses for parents.

 Keyfacts about the project